-Great Ormond Street Hospital for Children -v- Gard is an inherent (protective) jurisdiction decision (EWHC), for which only a press summary is presently available pending publication of the full reasons for judgment.
+Great Ormond Street Hospital for Children -v- Gard EWHC 972 (Fam) is an inherent (protective) jurisdiction decision (EWHC), for which only a press summary was initially available pending publication of the judgment.
+The reasons for judgment are now available.

 The application concerned the withdrawal of ventilation (as sought by the clinicians) or the provision of innovative nucleoside therapy in the USA (as sought by the parents) for an 8 month old child, Charlie Gard.
 The parents of Charlie had apparently raised a large sum by crowdfunding, to enable the treatment.